MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/troubleshoot-vm-extensions.md

 1. Retry extension installation.

     Extensions can stall in Creating/Updating or Fail status for various reasons.
-In this case, it's recommended to remove the extension and install it again.
+In this case, remove the extension and install it again.
 To remove an extension, use the following command:

     ```powershell
     Remove-AzConnectedMachineExtension -Name <Extension Name> -ResourceGroupName <RG Name> -MachineName <Machine Name>